AustinKingOry/AustinKingOry/README.md

 # 👋 Hi there, I'm Austin King'ori!

 I'm a Software Engineer based in Kenya with a passion for solving world problems through technology.
-I love working on backend systems but am also diving into frontend and mobile development.
+I love working on backend systems but I'm also diving into frontend and mobile development.

 ## 🚀 About Me
 - Founder at Campoprime Labs